 The human papillomavirus (HPV) is one of the most common types of virus, but it can be associated with certain types of oral cancer.
 However, only certain strains of the virus have been associated with cancer risk.
 DNA testing allows us to determine which types of HPV you have and whether they put you at risk.

-Want to learn more about the technologies we utilize in our office or take advantage of the amazing benefits they offer.
-Please call 201-343-4044 or email for an appointment at the River Edge Dental.
+Want to learn more about the technologies we utilize in our office or take advantage of the amazing benefits they offer?
+Schedule an appointment with us today at River Edge Dental.